OFFICE OF THE SELECTBOARD

 Andy Ride suggested if a noise ordinance was in place, extend it to loud and unusual noises in the nighttime which would include the specification of “a certain level of decibel that is beyond the property line” such as loud motorcycles and loud mufflers.
 He explained that inclusion of the noise ordinance is beneficial as it includes all types of over-decibel sounds.

-(Name) suggested to limit ordinance to village or town center as she lives in a rural residential area in Halifax.
-She explained that living without many neighbors is appealing to her therefore, the hound dog she owns is loud but feels safe to allow her dog to bark.
-She mentioned there is an expectation that a certain distance from the center, or living in a more secluded area, will have less restrictions on barking dogs.
+Elijah Summers suggested to limit ordinance to village or town center as they live in a rural residential area in Halifax.
+They explained that living without many neighbors is appealing to them therefore, the hound dog they own is loud but feels safe to allow their dog to bark.
+They mentioned there is an expectation that a certain distance from the center, or living in a more secluded area, will have less restrictions on barking dogs.

-Marilou (lastname) commented for which an ordinance is necessary for nuisance as well as walking in the street and should apply to the town as a whole rather than limit to the center of town.
+Marilou Parkhurst commented for wanting an ordinance for nuisance dogs to apply to the town as a whole rather than limit to the center of town.
 She explained that roads outside the center of town pose concern and wants to be covered if she encounters a situation where she has to protect herself.
 She also mentioned that the noise ordinance could include loud music that’s a certain decibel across a property line.

 Doug Parkhurst commented that it is the right of the citizens to walk safely as well as have peace inside their homes without incessant barking.
 Parkhurst specified that priority may include barking/vicious/biting dogs and that should be the responsibility of the dog’s owner.

-- Lack of current license or Rabies tag: This poses as a second level of offense for someone who does not currently have a license or Rabies tag on their dog.
+- Lack of current license or Rabies tag: There is already a licensing requirement.
+This poses as a second level of offense for someone who does not currently have a license or Rabies tag on their dog.
 There was no comment or current concern for this issue.

 - Running at large: This includes if your dog is loose.
 There was no comment on this issue.